karina6188/Async-Inn/README.md

 1.7: Add seeded data for hotels, rooms, and amenities. - 2019 Nov 04

 1.8: Apply stylesheet to each page. - 2019 Nov 04

+1.9: Add interfaces for classes to implement dependency injections. - 2019 Nov 05